fallen-icarus/cardano-loans/README.md

 corresponding collateral output and lender payment output do not need to be next to each other in the transaction's outputs.* The rules are:

-- When you filter for all of the transaction's outputs for the collateral outputs, are they in the same order as the offer inputs?
+- When you filter the transaction's outputs for the collateral outputs, are they in the same order as the offer inputs?
-- When you filter for all of the transaction's outputs for the lender payment outputs, are they in the same order as the offer inputs?
+- When you filter the transaction's outputs for the lender payment outputs, are they in the same order as the offer inputs?

 Any ordering that answers "YES" to both of the above questions is valid.
 You can even have other outputs mixed in.
 If you have incorrect ordering, you will get a "Not all required outputs found"